 1704.2 Special inspections and tests.
-Where application is made to the Building Official [building official] for construction as specified [described] in [this] Section 10-6 [Section 105], the owner or the registered design professional in responsible charge acting as the owner's agent[, other than the contractor, [shall employ one or more approved agencies to provide special inspections and tests during construction on the types of work listed under Section 1705 and identify the approved agencies to the Building Official. [building official.]
+Where application is made to the Building Official [building official] for construction as specified [described] in [this] Section 10-6 [Section 105], the owner or the registered design professional in responsible charge acting as the owner's agent[, other than the contractor,] shall employ one or more approved agencies to provide special inspections and tests during construction on the types of work listed under Section 1705 and identify the approved agencies to the Building Official. [building official.]
 The special inspector shall not be employed by the contractor.
 These special inspections and tests are in addition to the inspections identified by the Building Official [building official] in Section 10-11 of this chapter.
 [110.]

-- Special inspections are not required for construction of a minor nature or as warranted by conditions in the jurisdiction as approved by the Building Official [building official] - Unless otherwise required by the Building Official [building official], special inspections and tests are not required for Group U occupancies that are accessory to a residential occupancy including, but not limited to, those listed in Section 312.1.
+- 1. Special inspections are not required for construction of a minor nature or as warranted by conditions in the jurisdiction as approved by the Building Official [building official] - 2.
+Unless otherwise required by the Building Official [building official], special inspections and tests are not required for Group U occupancies that are accessory to a residential occupancy including, but not limited to, those listed in Section 312.1. - 3.
+Special inspections and tests are not required for portions of structures designed and constructed in accordance with the cold-formed steel light-frame construction provisions of Section 2211.7 or the conventional light-frame construction provisions of Section 2308. - 4.
+The contractor is permitted to employ the approved agencies where the contractor is also the owner.